curtisblackwell/steak_sauce/README.md

 cpb Steak Sauce
 ===============

 cpb Steak Sauce is an ExpressionEngine 2 plugin that converts integers to their corresponding letters and vice versa.
-For example, A = 1, B = 2, C = 3, etc.
+For example, `A = 1`, `B = 2`, `C = 3`, etc.

 Installation
 ------------